Seore287/P3D-Coursework/Game Design Document.md

 ## Game Characters
 ### Player Characters
-<b>Main Character:</b> Rex Luminar
+Main Character: Rex Luminar

-Appearance <br>
+Appearance: <br>
-<b>Head:</b> Rounded head with a slightly angular jawline.<br>
+- Head: rounded head with a slightly angular jawline.
-<b>Eyes:</b> Large, expressive eyes with a bright neon-green colour, slightly glowing.<br>
+- Eyes: large, expressive eyes with a bright neon-green colour, slightly glowing.
-<b>Hair:</b> Short, spiky hair with a vibrant, electric blue colour.
+- Hair: short, spiky hair with a vibrant, electric blue colour.

-Powers and Abilities <br>
+Powers and Abilities: <br>
-<b>Trail Dash:</b> a high-speed dash that allows Rex to quickly traverse large gaps and evade hazards.
+- Trail Dash: a high-speed dash that allows Rex to quickly traverse large gaps and evade hazards.
 Essential for maintaining momentum on slippery surfaces.<br>
-<b>Light Leap:</b> a charged jump that enables Rex to reach higher platforms and clear obstacles.
+- Light Leap: a charged jump that enables Rex to reach higher platforms and clear obstacles.
 Requires precise timing for maximum effect.<br>
-<b>Shield:</b> a temporary barrier that deflects attacks and reflects projectiles.
+- Shield: a temporary barrier that deflects attacks and reflects projectiles.
 Activated to protect against enemy fire and environmental hazards.<br>
-<b>Energy Boost:</b> temporarily enhances Rex’s abilities, making him stronger and faster.
+- Energy Boost: temporarily enhances Rex’s abilities, making him stronger and faster.
 Activated by collecting energy orbs.<br>
-<b>Phantom Pulse:</b> An energy wave used to interact with the environment, activate switches, and stun enemies.
+- Phantom Pulse: an energy wave used to interact with the environment, activate switches, and stun enemies.

 ## Enemies
 <b>Shadow Beasts:</b> Larger, slower enemies with heavy attacks and high health.<br>